 The first chapter of CCA Oregon was established in the spring of 2007.
-Since that time CCA Oregon has grown to nearly 3,500 active members and 12 local chapters covering a geographic area from Portland to Medford and Tillamook to Pendleton.
+Since that time CCA Oregon has 10 local chapters covering a geographic area from border to border.
 In addition to the ever increasing membership, CCA Oregon has also retained a well respected lobbyist in Salem, a regional fisheries director, and an Oregon Executive director, all working toward conservation and preservation of the Pacific Northwest's marine resources.
 Through a partnership of seventeen other state chapters in the United States, CCA Oregon has a lobbyist and general counsel in Washington DC working on our behalf.

 In our short existence these are just some of the things we have accomplished:

 - Established the strongest and best-organized grassroots conservation organization in the state.

 - Took the lead in establishing new rules in both Oregon and Washington to transition gillnets off the mainstem of the lower Columbia River.

 - CCA has more members on key stakeholder committees than any other group.
 This is where policy making starts.

 - Developed a set of thought out and rational position statements that guide our efforts insuring consistency, credibility, and adherence to the principles of the grass roots membership.

 - Held numerous, successful fundraising banquets to fund advocacy efforts and staff in Oregon.

 - Retained an Executive Director, Assistant Director, Fisheries Director, and Salem Lobbyist so that our influence is felt even as we volunteers attend to our daily lives.